waikato-datamining/adams-website/pages/developers/dev-get-started-intellij.rst

   point IntelliJ to the JDK/JRE it should use by simply setting the ``IDEA_JDK`` environment variable (`source <ideasdk_>`_).

+* For large projects like ADAMS you may have to increase the heapsize for the Maven Importer in your settings, as 512MB might not be enough, and despite the code compiling on the command-line, IntelliJ IDEA listing lots of failed imports from other modules.
+Use something like ``-Xmx1024m`` in *Build Tools -> Maven -> Maven -> VM Options for importer*.

 .. _intellij: https://www.jetbrains.com/idea/
 .. _JetBrains: https://www.jetbrains.com/